-By signing the budget confirmation, the administrating institution's management also confirms that the management guarentees that the application and its content complies with the institution's implementation of the recommendations by the Committee on Guidelines for International Research and Innovation Collaboration (URIS), including that the applicant is responsible for preparing a consortium agreement with any potential international collaborators and partners in case the application is granted.
+By signing the budget confirmation, the administrating institution's management also confirms that the management guarantees that the application and its content complies with the institution's implementation of the recommendations by the Committee on Guidelines for International Research and Innovation Collaboration (URIS).
+This entails, among other things, that the applicant is responsible for preparing a consortium agreement with any potential international collaborators and partners in case the application is granted, if the project encompasses institutions from countries outside of the European Union (EU), the European Economic Area (EAA) and the United Kingdom (UK).
+The requirement regarding consortia agreements applies in cases where a project contains substantial academic collaboration with partners based at institutions outside the EU, EAA and UK.
+Consortia agreements are not required when the collaboration merely takes the form of stays abroad, including stays abroad for PhD students and postdocs.
 The consortium agreement must account for intellectual property rights (IPR) as well as the scope of science and ownership.
 The consortium agreement should not be attached to the application, but the applicant must be able to submit it upon request.

-The guidelines by the Committee on Guidelines for International Research and Innovation Collaboration (URIS) were published on 25 May 2022 and can be found on the website of the (Danish) Ministry of Higher Education and Science.
+The guidelines by the Committee on Guidelines for International Research and InnovationCollaboration (URIS) were published on 25 May 2022 and can be found on the website of the (Danish)

+Ministry of Higher Education and Science.